rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

-This example is applicable in all UPI deployments in On-premise (Baremetal, VMWare UPI, RHV UPI, OSP UPI, etc) and also the RHV IPI, VMWARE IPI and Baremetal IPI (with some differences that will be analyzed in next blog posts) of OpenShift 4.
+This example is applicable in all UPI deployments in On-premise (Baremetal, VMWare UPI, RHV UPI, OSP UPI, etc) and also the RHV IPI, VMWARE IPI and Baremetal IPI (with some differences that will be analyzed in upcoming blog posts) of OpenShift 4.

-In this example a OpenShift 4.5 UPI on top of Openstack is used.
+In this example, an OpenShift 4.5 UPI on top of OpenStack is used.

 ### Ingresscontrollers in On-premise deployments

-By default when a UPI OpenShift 4 is installed a default ingresscontroller is configured.
+By default, when a UPI OpenShift 4 is installed, a default ingresscontroller is configured.
 Let's take a look:

 ```